Clewsy/scripts/README.md

 whodis.sh - Grabs the contents of the /tmp/dhcp.leases file on a remote router, pretties it up and prints it to stdout.

-cal_backup.sh - Generates an *.ics file from a nextcloud calendar and archives it.
+cal_backup.sh - Generates an \*.ics file from a nextcloud calendar and archives it.
 Intended to be used as a cronjob.

 roll_out.sh - Attempt to copy a specified file/directory to a destination (relative to home directory) on a list of remote hosts.

+nc_backup.sh - A script to create a local backup of a nextcloud instance including the database, data files and config files.
+To be called as a cronjob.
+(A separate cronjob on a remote system syncs this local backup to create a remote backup.)